advancedresearch/advancedresearch.github.io/blog/2021-10-29-the-anti-thoth-argument.md

 Path Semantics already has a nuanced view of the use of symbols, specially through the theory of [Avatar Extensions](https://advancedresearch.github.io/avatar-extensions/summary.html).
 The untamed, undecidable universe of mathematics is *barely* kept in check, like hanging from a cliff by your fingernails.

-However, when the anti-Toth argument is taken to its extreme, the bridge that Gandalf and the Balrog stands on, might collapse.
+However, when the anti-Thoth argument is taken to its extreme, the bridge that Gandalf and the Balrog stands on, might collapse.

 ### Pragmatism and mathematical languages